 I had on jeans, a long sleeve flannel shirt, a blue jean jacket and, of all things to be wearing in late April, a tobaggan cap!
 I made a few rounds only to find that the wind and cold were freezing my hands, and I was forced to stop and go in search of gloves.
-I looked up to see my spouse walking behind the push Four have announced their candidren, Shelly, who is an eighth grader dacy for positions on the Talco-Bogata CISD Board of Trustees.
-They at Talco Junior High and Robyn, who are: Nicky Brown and Randy Hollis, is a seventh grader at Talco Junior Position 1, Mollie Williams, incum-High. bent for Position 4 and Ricky Franks, Randy is an active member of the 87TH YEAR, No. 1 1979.
+Four have announced their candidacy for positions on the Talco-Bogata CISD Board of Trustees.
+They are; Nicky Brown and Randy Hollis, Position 1, Mollie Williams, incumbent for Position 4 and Ricky Franks, incumbent for the At Large Position.
+Nicky Brown of Talco has announced his candidacy for position 1 on the Talco-Bogata Board of Trust- Nicky has lived in Titus County and the Talco-Bogata CISD for the past 35 years.
+He attended Talco Elementary and Junior High and graduated from Rivercrest High School in 1979.
 He and his wife Linda have two sons, Coleman, who is a Freshman at Rivercrest and Ty, who is in Kindergarten at Talco Elementary.
 The family are active members of the Calvary Baptist Church in Talco and are active in community and extra-curricular school activities such as Little Dribblers, Players in Progress and the Rivercrest Athletic Booster Club.

-Nicky said, "I feel that I would make

-a good board member because I have

-lived in the Talco-Bogata School

-District all my life and I care about

-our school system and the children in

-it.
-The welfare of the school and

-Robert R. Hollis of Talco has an-

-Robert, known to most as Randy,

-has lived in Titus County and the

-Talco-Bogata CISD for the past 18

-years.
-He was a 1975 graduate of

-Welsh High School before earning a

-Bachelor of Science degree from

-McNeese State University in 1979.
+Nicky said, "I feel that I would make a good board member because I have lived in the Talco-Bogata School District all my life and I care about our school system and the children in it.
+The welfare of the school and children are my main concern".
+Robert R. Hollis of Talco has announced his candidacy for position 1 on the Talco Bogata Board of Trust- Robert, known to most as Randy, has lived in Titus County and the Talco-Bogata CISD for the past 18 years.
+He was a 1975 graduate of Welsh High School before earning a Bachelor of Science degree from McNeese State University in 1979.
+Randy is a self-employed cattle rancher.
+He is married to Sherry Baker Nicky Brown Local elections to be held May 3, 1997 Hollis and the couple have two children, Shelly, who is an eighth grader day School Class, Children's Church, at Talco Junior High and Robyn, who is a seventh grader at Talco Junior High